brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Santa Ana

 Santa Ana is a lively colonial city with easy access to the turquoise crater lake of Santa Ana Volcano.
 Kevin had been here two days so he knew the best hostel and restauraunt for papusas; the national dish of thick stuffed pancakes.
-He also introduced me to Little Caesers pizza, which usually has a queue out the door.
+He also introduced me to Little Caesers pizza, which always has a queue out the door.
 The town is nice to explore, and the country is currently the safest in Central America, but this wasn't always the case.

 El Salvador was the murder capital of the world a decade ago.
 This came from a young, orphaned population after the 1992 civil war, combined with 4,000 deported gang members from MS-13 & Barrio 18 in California.
 They essentially ran the country, imposing curfews, murdering at will (once 62 people in one night), and controlling every layer of police and media.
 They had 60,000 members, or 1% of the population, and ran a huge drug trade that benefitted from the country using the US Dollar.